Le Truc Docs 2.5.0

 defineComponent('basic-hello', ({ expose, first, on, watch }) => {

-const output = first('output', 'Needed to display the name.')
+const output = first('output', 'Needed to display the subject.')

 const fallback = output.textContent || ''